 #Thankful

 My childhood wasn’t exactly easy.
-However, everyday I am thankful that my Thanks for existinggrandmother was willing to step in and help raise my cousin and I. The things I learned from her are priceless.
+However, everyday I am thankful that my grandmother was willing to step in and help raise my cousin and I. The things I learned from her are priceless.
 It is with great joy that I get to pass a little bit of that on.

 Thanks Nanny.